Dorten8/mocap_px4_bridge/README.md

 By default:

-1. This package will read the Optitrack measurements from the topic `/Robot_1/pose`
+1. This package subscribes to OptiTrack measurement data published on a topic named after the robot’s rigid body name as defined in the Motive application.
+For example, if the robot was named X500_1 in Motive, the corresponding topic will be `/X500_1/pose`.
 2. Publish the measurements to the topic `/fmu/in/vehicle_visual_odometry`

 To change the names of these topic, you need to edit the file `config/params.yaml`.